Sebastian Schneider: Musical style and equipment

-Schneider owns several guitars, but performs live shows mainly with his Fender James Burton Telecaster.
-Very seldom performs the bass live with his Washburn bass guitar but regularly does live acoustic sets with his Dean banjo.
-He generally uses an American Crate GX-120 guitar amplifier and a DigiTech GNX2 guitar processor in live shows.
+Schneider owns several guitars and regularly performs with his Fender James Burton Telecaster and Ibanez AR520HFM-LBB, as well as digital FX either via pedals or laptop-programmed.

-He has been influenced by rock and pop artists from every era, including Elvis Presley, The Beatles, Pink Floyd, Roy Orbison, Guns N’ Roses, Brian Setzer, Foo Fighters, Living Colour, David Bowie and many others from the classical rock period, as well as artists from the 2000s indie rock such as The Strokes, Arctic Monkeys, The Killers and others.
+He has been influenced by rock and pop artists from every era, including Elvis Presley, The Beatles, Pink Floyd, Roy Orbison, Guns N' Roses, Brian Setzer, Foo Fighters, Living Colour, David Bowie and many others from the classical rock period, as well as artists from the 2000s indie rock such as The Strokes, Arctic Monkeys, The Killers and others.

 He is a tenor with a wide vocal register and a soft voice, which contrasts between the distorted electric sound of his songs.
 His lyrics often have an abstract theme, allowing different interpretations.
 His music is a fusion of elements from country music, blues, flamenco, and bossa nova with a rock and pop foundation.

 Schneider is a fingerstyle guitarist and rarely uses a plectrum.
 His technique consists in using the first four fingers of his right hand, instead of three or five fingers which are most commonly used.
 An important part of his style is to play riffs and licks on the guitar while singing at the same time as opposed to performing rhythm guitar.